 An effort I’m involved with at E.W.
 Scripps to have editors and online directors redefine the company’s strategies and to hire 40 paid interns across the company to help free us a bit from the day-to-day demands so we will have the time to take a penetrating look at what the company’s newspapers need to do to grow a future, and then do it, is getting some attention, perhaps, did I detect, praise.

-Ken Doctor, a news industry analyst and author of “Newsonomics: Twelve New Trends That Will Shape the News You Get
+Ken Doctor, a news industry analyst and author of “Newsonomics: Twelve New Trends That Will Shape the News You Get,” wrote about it today, saying:

 For newspaper companies, it’s time to re-start the engines.
 One big question is how.
 One somewhat new answer is coming, in differing flavors, from companies like Scripps, Journal Register and Hearst.
 Each is newly trying to involve its staffs in charting new directions for the news companies. … Scripps’ effort, being formally announced tomorrow, is the most ambitious in scope.